geniusworks/problem-solver/README.md

 1. Compete on global leaderboards (first 100 solvers)
 2. Replace the learning experience of solving puzzles yourself
-3. Circumvent the spirit of Advent of Code challenges
+3. Circumvent the spirit of contest challenges

 **Please Note**:
 - If you're learning programming or problem-solving, we strongly encourage you to attempt the puzzles yourself first